 Wix is the best option if you are looking for a pure drag-and-drop website builder.
 With Wix, you literally can drag and drop the elements as per your own preference — it is that simple.

-On the other hand, Squarespace is only semi drag-and-drop website builder.
+On the other hand, Squarespace is only a semi drag-and-drop website builder.
 This means that you can’t exactly drag and drop elements as you like and it takes some time getting used to navigating through the website builder.

 Creating your website with Wix is extremely easy, but it is not boring — far from boring, actually.
 The way all the elements move around is fun, creative, and full of agility.
 The best part is that Wix does all this without dumbing down its functioning and caters to both beginners as well as the tech experts.